Warm-up act - The Lily Foundation

 2. Leg swings (6-8 on each side)

 Leg swings warm up the hips and provide a nice dynamic stretch on the hamstrings and hip flexor muscles.
 Stand tall on one leg and slowly begin to swing the other leg backwards and forwards, keeping it straight.
-Start with small swings, and gradually increase the range of motion until you are feeling mild tension (stretch) on the back of the thighs.
+Start with small swings, and gradually increase the range of motion until you feel mild tension (stretch) on the back of the thighs.
 Try to keep your torso stationary while you swing.

 3. Heel kicks (6-8 on each side)